Home

 ACUTE CONDITION A type of illness or injury that has a rapid onset and ordinarily lasts less than 3 months.
 (Pregnancy is also considered to be an "acute condition" despite lasting longer than 3 months).

 ANTIBIOTICS Drugs used to combat both minor and life-threatening bacterial infections.
+Most effective in acute planktonic infections.
+Less effective in chronic (biofilm) infections.

 — B —